dimas082711/ORM-challenge/README.md

 # E-commerce Back End

 # Description
-* Backend for an e-commerce site using Express.js API with Sequelize to interact with MYSWL DB.
+* Backend for an e-commerce site using Express.js API with Sequelize to interact with MYSQL DB.

 # User Story